Virtual Family Law Conference for Tennessee Practitioners

 Judge Robert L. Childers was the presiding judge of Division 9 of the Shelby County Circuit Court from 1984 to 2017.
 He was chair of the Civil Pattern Jury Instruction Committee since for 25 years.
 Judge Childers is a past president of the Tennessee Judicial Conference and the Tennessee Trial Judges Association.
 He also served as a Special Judge of the Tennessee Supreme Court Workers’ Compensation Panel and the Tennessee Court of Appeals.
 He is a past chair of the ABA Commission on Lawyer Assistance Programs, created to assist lawyers and other legal professionals with addiction and other personal problems.
 He is a founding member, past president and Master of the Bench of the Leo Bearman Sr. Inn of Court.
 He was recognized as Outstanding Judge of the Year by the Memphis Bar Association in 1986, 1999, and 2006, and by the MBA Family Law Section in 2006.
 He was recognized as Outstanding Judge of the Year by the Shelby County Deputy Sheriffs Association in 1990; received the Judge Wheatcraft Award from the Tennessee Coalition Against Domestic and Sexual Violence for outstanding service in combating domestic violence (2001); the Distinguished Alumnus Award from the University of Memphis (2002); the Justice Frank F. Drowota III Outstanding Judicial Service Award from the Tennessee Bar Association (2012); the Excellence in Legal Community Leadership Award from the Hazelden Foundation (2012); the William M. Leech Jr. Public Service Award from Fellows of the Tennessee Bar Association Young Lawyers Division (2017); the inaugural Judge Robert L. Childers Wellness Award from the Memphis Bar Association (2017); and recognized as a Pillar of Excellence by the Cecil C. Humphreys School of Law Alumni Association of the University of Memphis(2019).
 He has also been a faculty member at the National Judicial College at the University of Nevada-Reno, and the Tennessee Judicial Conference Judicial Academy, and has been a frequent lecturer and speaker at more than 275 CLE seminars and before numerous schools, civic, church and business groups in Tennessee and throughout the nation.
 He currently maintains a practice as a Mediator.

-Jason F. Hicks is an attorney at Moore Rader & Fitzpatrick PC, located in Cookeville, Tennessee.
+Jason F. Hicks is an attorney.
 His primary focus is on family/divorce law, probate and litigation.
 Mr. Hicks is a member of the Putnam County, Tennessee, and American bar associations.
 He is past-president of the Putnam County Bar Association and the Upper Cumberland Trial Lawyers Association.
 Mr. Hicks is the Vice President the Tennessee Bar Association-Young Lawyers Division.
 He received his B.A. degree from The University of Tennessee Knoxville and his J.D. degree from Faulkner University, Thomas Goode Jones School of Law.

 Stanley A. Kweller is a member of Jackson, Kweller, & Hayes in Nashville, Tennessee.
 A majority of his legal experience involves litigation and trials in the civil and criminal arenas.
 Mr. Kweller has had an active trial practice, including jury and non-jury trials at all levels including federal and state courts and appellate maters.
 He spent 10 years as a criminal prosecutor.
 Mr. Kweller's current practice is a mixture of general civil litigation (including a large percentage of practice in domestic relations law, divorce, post-divorce and custody issues) and business and commercial law.
 He has served as a hearing panel member for the Tennessee Board of Professional Responsibility.
 He is admitted to practice before the Tennessee Supreme Court, U.S. District Court for Middle and Eastern districts of Tennessee, and the 6th Circuit Court of Appeals.
 Mr. Kweller earned his B.A. and M.A. degrees from Emory University and his J.D. degree from the University of Tennessee College of Law.